Apple and unions: Apple Retail Union

+In Short Hills, New Jersey, Apple workers voted 57–41 against forming a union with CWA, on 11 May 2024.
+It the third union election, followed by the two successful elections in Maryland and Oklahoma.

 AppleCore

 On May 3, 2022, Apple employees working at the Genius Bar at Towson Mall in Baltimore, Maryland sent a letter to CEO Tim Cook notifying the company of their intention to file for union recognition with the NLRB called the Coalition of Organized Retail Employees, or AppleCore.
 The union is affiliated with International Association of Machinists and Aerospace Workers (IAM).
 The workers filed a petition with the NLRB on May 4, 2022, and voted 65–33 to join the union on June 18, 2022, becoming the first unionized Apple store in the nation.
+A majority of the 85-employee bargaining unit approved the first collective agreement at any Apple store on August 6, 2024.
+The agreement would include a 10% salary increase over 3-years and new rules related to scheduling, sub-contracting, and severance.

 On November 16, 2022, IAM petitioned the NLRB to represent 83 Apple employees at the Galleria Apple store in St. Louis, Missouri.
-On November 23rd, 2022 the IAM withdrew its unionization petition from the NLRB, citing a hostile environment, while a published statement and union-withdrawal petition by Apple workers contradicted IAM stating they did not wish to work with IAM.
+On November 23, 2022, the IAM withdrew its unionization petition from the NLRB, citing a hostile environment, while a published statement and union-withdrawal petition by Apple workers contradicted IAM stating they did not wish to work with IAM.